rsptim1/FlareNet/README.md

 // ...

-// To add the tag and callback to be invoked FlareNetwork.RegisterCallback((ushort)tag, (ServerMessageCallback) exampleCallback);
+// To add the tag and callback to be invoked client.RegisterCallback((ushort)tag, (FlareMessageCallback)ExampleCallback);

-// To remove the callback so it is no longer invoked FlareNetwork.RemoveCallback((ushort)tag);
+// To remove the callback so it is no longer invoked client.RemoveCallback((ushort)tag, (FlareMessageCallback)ExampleCallback);

+// To remove all callbacks for a tag client.RemoveCallback((ushort)tag);
 ```

 ## Sending a message

-The tag attached to the message must be a unique `ushort` as to distinguish the data being sent and to invoke the correct registered callback.
+The tag attached to the message must be a unique `ushort` as to distinguish the data being sent and to invoke the correct registered callbacks.

 Create a message as such, process the data to be sent, and send through the active server or client.